 - Set up house rules for technology.

 Internet devices should remain in public spaces, like the family room.
 Overnight charging can happen in the same space.

 - Control the WiFi signal in your home.

 Most routers can be set to use a specific connection to the internet, and some connections automatically filter out explicit content.
-Two industry leaders offer this for free and have good set-up guides – CleanBrowsing and OpenDNS.
-But, be aware that other devices using Covenant Eyes Blocking may run into conflicts with the filter on the router.
+Two industry leaders offer this for free and have good set-up guides: CleanBrowsing and OpenDNS.
+Please be aware that devices using Covenant Eyes Blocking may run into conflicts with the filter on the router.